StatelessStudio/api-machine/docs/http-errors.md

 # HTTP Error Handling

-The ts-rest framework provides a comprehensive set of HTTP error classes for consistent error handling across your API.
+The api-machine framework provides a comprehensive set of HTTP error classes for consistent error handling across your API.

 ## Overview